ONE Championship Edition' Now Streaming on Netflix

 About “The Apprentice: ONE Championship Edition”

-The Apprentice: ONE Championship Edition invites 16 hand-picked candidates from around the world to compete in a high-stakes competition that includes business and physical challenges.
-The winner gets $250,000 Vacancy to work directly under a President and CEO Chatree Situdtong For a year as her stepson in Singapore†
+The Apprentice: ONE Championship Edition invites 16 hand-picked candidates from around the world to compete in a high-stakes competition that includes business and physical challenges. the winner gets $250,000 Position to be filled under the supervision of the Chairman and Chief Executive Officer Chatree Situdtong For a year, her stepson was in SingaporeI

 About First Group Holding

 The first holding group (ONE) is Asia The world’s largest sports media platform broadcasting to over 150 countries worldwide.
 According to Nielsen, ONE ranks among the top 10 sports media in the world in terms of viewership and engagement.
-With its exceptional sports credentials (ONE Championship and ONE Esports) and a passionate millennial community, ONE is a celebration of Asia greatest cultural phenomenon, Martial Arts Asian Games and values rooted in integrity, humility, honor, respect, courage, discipline and compassion.
-ONE broadcasts in more than 150 regions with some of the biggest networks and digital broadcasters, including star sportsBeijing Television, iQIYI, a sportAbema, IB, Gymnast SportsSCTV, Vidio, Laliga TV, Startimes, Thairath TV, RTM, VieOn, Skynet, Mediacorp, Spark Sport, Match TV, Dubai Sports, RedeTV and more.
+With its exceptional sports credentials (ONE Championship and ONE Esports) and a passionate millennial community, ONE is a celebration of Asia greatest cultural phenomenon, Martial Arts The Asian Games have values rooted in integrity, humility, honor, respect, courage, discipline and compassion.
+ONE broadcasts in over 150 regions with some of the largest networks and digital broadcasters, including: star sportsBeijing Television, iQIYI, sportAbima, A.; gymnasticSCTV, Vidio, Laliga TV, Startimes, Thairath TV, RTM, VieOn, Skynet, Mediacorp, Spark Sport, Match TV, Dubai Sports, RedeTV and more.

 SOURCE ONE Group Holdings Pte Ltd